rodneyshupe/Cookbook/Recipes/Entrees/Seafood/AirFryerSalmon.rst

 Directions
 ----------

-1. In the small bowl combine all ingredients but the salmon and marinate for 20-40 minutes.
+1. Combine all ingredients except the salmon in a small bowl and marinate for 20 to 40 minutes.
-2. Brush off any excess miso paste to prevent it from burning.
-Spray the air fryer with oil and add the salmon skin side facing up.
-Depending on the size of your air fryer, you may need to air fry at separate times.
-Air fry at 400F for 8 minutes.
+2. Brush off any excess miso paste to prevent burning.
+Spray the air fryer with oil and add the salmon skin side up.
+Depending on air fryer size, you may need to air fry in separate batches.
+Air fry at 400F, 8 minutes.
-3. Garnish with sesame seeds and green onion, serve with rice and roasted veggies.
+3. Garnish with sesame seeds and green onion; serve with rice and roasted vegetables.